Manipulations Swarm Control

 If there is too much brood to fit in one box, put surplus frames above the Swarm Trap.
 Kill all the QC on these frames, and repeat after six days.

 Paradise Honey extols this device as a revolutionary innovation.
 It isn’t.
-A Bailey board is much the same, but the Swarm Trap has an entrance reducer, not just an entrance.
+A Bailey board is much the same.
+The trap has an entrance reducer, not just an entrance.
+It is not available for Nationals, but if you have basic wood working skills it is easy to make one.

 With the previous Paradise trap design, the concept was that if the brood was in one box, the trap was left in the hive as a regular QE.
 But the device kept falling apart.
 The new design could be used in the same way, but it engenders gazillions of propolis on its undersurface.